The Kansas Open Records Act

 - The requested records are exempt from disclosure by law.

-Permission to inspect or copy public records may be denied if (1) the request "places an unreasonable burden in producing public records" or (2) the custodian of the records "has reason to believe that repeated requests are intended to disrupt other essential functions of the public agency."
-Denial of a person's inspection or copying request will be explained in writing upon request.
+Permission to access public records may also be declined if the request "places an unreasonable burden in producing public records or the custodian has reason to believe that repeated requests are intended to disrupt other essential functions of the public agency."
+See K.S.A.
+45-218(e).

 - Personnel records of public employees